 The Byzantine Empire emerged from the remains of the once-mighty Roman Empire in the 4th century AD and became a prominent Christian civilization in the Eastern Mediterranean.
 It played a crucial role in the spread and preservation of Christianity during a time of great upheaval.
 With its capital in Constantinople, the Byzantine Empire was home to magnificent churches, monastic centers, and theological schools that nurtured and expanded the Christian faith.
 Despite internal conflicts and theological disputes, Christianity remained a central aspect of Byzantine society, informing its laws, art, and societal norms.
 It is estimated that by the end of the empire’s existence, Christianity had become the dominant religion, embraced by the majority of its inhabitants.

-Was The Byzantine Empire Christian?
+- The Christianity of the Byzantine Empire

 The Byzantine Empire’s Conversion to Christianity